-A longer password or passphrase using a larger character set are the key ingredients to a stronger password.
+A longer password or passphrase using a more extensive character set are the key ingredients to a stronger password.
 No more uses of “password1” agreed?
 These are not secure passwords.

 Another Easy Tip: You can also apply secure password creation to make a random username when a username doesn’t need to be memorable.

 You might be wondering how you’re going to remember a strong password.
 That’s what the next piece of advice covers.

 We’re creating long, unique, complex passwords for each service we sign up for.
 How are we going to track these?
 Isn’t it annoying to type them every time we want to log in?